 I bought this to make sandwiches for my niece.
 She’s two months old.

-I’d recommend this duvet cover to anyone who wants to sleep on a beautiful fluffy cloud … that they have to iron all the time.
+cloud … that they have to iron all the time.
 The individual ruffles never laid flat, so it looked more like a rag rug than the gorgeous bedding in the picture.
 I bought the duvet cover on sale, so I didn’t feel that bad when I donated it to Goodwill.

 False eyelashes and eyelash glue: